Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation

 \subsection{Our method: analog matching}

+Our approach to create the mock catalog, which we call \emph{analog matching}, does not fall into the aforementioned standard physical or empirical categories, although it shares some of their principles.
 In this work, we do not need to construct a mock catalog from scratch to match an observational dataset.
-We instead rely on the \emph{Roman} mock catalog by \cite{zhai2021clustering} as a reference.
-Since this catalog does not include any CMB-related observable, our aim is to generate an analogous simulation that does provide such synthetic CMB data, like the \textsc{Agora} simulation.
+We instead rely on the \emph{Roman} mock catalog by \cite{zhai2021clustering} as a reference and aim to generate an analogous mock for a simulation with self-consistent CMB maps, like \textsc{Agora}.
 The overall workflow of our methodology is summarized in Fig.~\ref{fig:infography}.

-Our approach towards creating the mock catalog, which we call \emph{analog matching}, does not fall into the aforementioned standard physical or empirical categories, although it shares some of their principles.
 The core of the procedure is to identify an \textsc{Agora} halo counterpart for each \emph{Roman} mock galaxy using a nearest-neighbor search implemented with the Python package KDTree \citep{2020SciPy-NMeth}.
 A KDTree is a non-parametric data structure optimized for nearest-neighbor searches in $k$-dimensional spaces that can capture complex, non-monotonic correlations beyond simple rank-order models.
-Nearest-neighbor methods are common analytical tools in cosmology --- for example, to extract higher-order statistics of the density field \citep{banerjee2021} --- but have also been applied in mock catalog generation \citep{hearin2020generating,wechsler2022addgals}.
+Nearest-neighbor methods are common analytical tools in cosmology---for example, to extract higher-order statistics of the density field \citep{banerjee2021}---but have also been applied in mock catalog generation \citep{hearin2020generating,wechsler2022addgals}.